“

 Fortified foods are an excellent way to increase your calcium intake, especially for individuals who may not obtain enough through natural sources.
 These foods are enriched with calcium to enhance their nutritional value.

-Other fortified options include oatmeal, English muffins, and cereals, which can provide between 100 and 140 mg of calcium per serving.
+Examples include fortified cereals, oatmeal, and certain types of bread, which can provide between 100 and 140 mg of calcium per serving [4].
 Even some frozen foods, such as waffles and macaroni and cheese, can be fortified with calcium, contributing to your daily intake.

 11. Amaranth